johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-04.md

 ## Bootstrapping the SIG(0) Public Key Into the DNS UPDATE Receiver

-Bootstrap of the child public SIG(0) key to be trusted by the parent UPDATE Receiver may be done either manually or automatically.
+Bootstrap of the child public SIG(0) key to be trusted by the UPDATE Receiver may be done either manually or automatically.
 Manually may in various cases be the preferred method, especially in the case of non-registry parents with a small number of child delegations.

+If the UPDATE Receiver only supports manual bootstrap, then that is what will happen (apart from informing the child about this policy).
+If the child wants to enforce manual bootstrap it needs to request this from the UPDATE Receiver.

 In those cases there is by definition some mechanism in place to communicate information from the child to the parent, be it email, a